vil1/recursion-schemes-lc2018/README.md

 ## Structure of the workshop

 This workshop is made of a series of prectical exercises, interleaved with a bunch of useful explanations about specific recursion schemes, patterns and techniques.
-Each exercise lives in its own git branch and a solution to each exercise is available in another branch with the `-solution` suffix.
+Each exercise lives in the main package of `src/main/scala` and a solution to each exercise is available in the solutions package.

+## TOC

+* 0-PRELUDE
+* 1-SCHEMA
+* 2-SCHEMAF => Avro Schema
+* 3-Validation (JTO) + DataF (à donner) + DataWithSchema Generator
+* 4-DataF => Spark Row & Avro
+* 5-JSON Patch (ListF)